 Requirements for Demonstrating Compliance with AQRV Protection

-(1) Sources that are not Federal Major Sources are exempt from the requirements of the remainder of this rule.(2) Notice of permit application for actions subject to the requirements of divisions 222 and 224:
+(1) Sources that are not Federal Major Sources are exempt from the requirements of the remainder of this rule.

+(2) When directed by division 224, the requirements of this rule apply to each emissions unit that increases the actual emissions of the pollutant in question above the portion of the netting basis attributable to that emissions unit.(3) DEQ shall provide notice of permit applications involving AQRV analysis to EPA and Federal Land Managers as follows:

-(a) If a proposed major source or major modification could impact air quality related values (including visibility) within a Class I area, the Department will provide written notice to the EPA and to the appropriate Federal Land Manager within 30 days of receiving such permit application.
+(a) If a proposed major source or major modification could impact air quality related values (including visibility) within a Class I area, DEQ will provide written notice to the EPA and to the appropriate Federal Land Manager within 30 days of receiving such permit application.
 The notice will include a copy of all information relevant to the permit application, including analysis of anticipated impacts on Class I area air quality related values (including visibility).
-The Department will also provide at least 30 days notice to EPA and the appropriate Federal Land Manager of any scheduled public hearings and preliminary and final actions taken on the application;
+DEQ will also provide at least 30 days notice to EPA and the appropriate Federal Land Manager of any scheduled public hearings and preliminary and final actions taken on the application;

-(b) If the Department receives advance notice of a permit application for a source that may affect Class I area visibility, the Department will notify all affected Federal Land Managers within 30 days of receiving the advance notice;
+(b) If DEQ receives advance notice of a permit application for a source that may affect Class I area visibility, DEQ will notify all affected Federal Land Managers within 30 days of receiving the advance notice;

-(c) During its review of source impacts on Class I area air quality related values (including visibility) pursuant to this rule, the Department will consider any analysis performed by the Federal Land Manager that is received by the Department within 30 days of the notice required by subsection (a).
-If the Department disagrees with the Federal Land Manager's demonstration, the Department will include a discussion of the disagreement in the Notice of Public Hearing;
+(c) During its review of source impacts on Class I area air quality related values (including visibility) pursuant to this rule, DEQ will consider any analysis performed by the Federal Land Manager that is received by DEQ within 30 days of the notice required by subsection (a).
+If DEQ disagrees with the Federal Land Manager's demonstration, DEQ will include a discussion of the disagreement in the Notice of Public Hearing;

-(d) As a part of the notification required in OAR 340-209-0060, the Department will provide the Federal Land Manager an opportunity to demonstrate that the emissions from the proposed source or modification would have an adverse impact on air quality related values (including visibility) of any federal mandatory Class I area.
-This adverse impact determination may be made even if there is no demonstration that a Class I maximum allowable increment has been exceeded.
-If the Department agrees with the demonstration, it will not issue the permit.
+(d) As a part of the notification required in OAR 340-209-0060, DEQ will provide the Federal Land Manager an opportunity to demonstrate that the emissions from the proposed source or modification would have an adverse impact on air quality related values (including visibility) of any federal mandatory Class I area.
+This adverse impact determination may be made even if there is no demonstration that a Class I PSD increment has been exceeded.
+If DEQ agrees with the demonstration, it will not issue the permit.

-(3) Visibility impact analysis requirements:
+(4) Visibility impact analysis requirements:

-(a) If divisions 222 or 224 require a visibility impact analysis, the owner or operator must demonstrate that the potential to emit any pollutant at a significant emission rate in conjunction with all other applicable emission increases or decreases, including secondary emissions, permitted since January 1, 1984 and other increases or decreases in emissions, will not cause or contribute to significant impairment of visibility on any Class I area.
-The Department also encourages the owner or operator to demonstrate that these same emission increases or decreases will not cause or contribute to significant impairment of visibility on the Columbia River Gorge National Scenic Area (if it is affected by the source);
+(a) If division 224 requires a visibility impact analysis, the owner or operator must demonstrate that the potential to emit any pollutant at a significant emission rate in conjunction with all other applicable emission increases or decreases, including secondary emissions, permitted since January 1, 1984 and other increases or decreases in emissions, will not cause or contribute to significant impairment of visibility on any Class I area.

+(b) The owner or operator must conduct a visibility analysis on the Columbia River Gorge National Scenic Area if it is affected by the source;

-(b) The owner or operator must submit all information necessary to perform any analysis or demonstration required by these rules pursuant to OAR 340-224-0030(1).
+(c) The owner or operator must submit all information necessary to perform any analysis or demonstration required by these rules.

-(c) Determination of significant impairment: The results of the modeling must be sent to the affected Federal Land Managers and the Department.
+(d) Determination of significant impairment: The results of the modeling must be sent to the affected Federal Land Managers and DEQ.
 The land managers may, within 30 days following receipt of the source's visibility impact analysis, determine whether or not significant impairment of visibility in a Class I area would result.
-The Department will consider the comments of the Federal Land Manager in its consideration of whether significant impairment will result.
-If the Department determines that impairment would result, it will not issue a permit for the proposed source.
+DEQ will consider the comments of the Federal Land Manager in its consideration of whether significant impairment will result.
+If DEQ determines that impairment would result, it will not issue a permit for the proposed source.